February 06, 2019 4 min read

 If a pest happens to get away from a snap trap, it will probably do so with a life-threatening injury.
 Being maimed almost always means an agonizing and slow death in the wild.
 There is a huge difference betweensystematically killing pests in an efficient manner, and killing using any means possible.
 The difference is the degree of cruelty involved in the process.
 It does not matter how bad a person wants to get rid of pests.
 It should be done with accuracy, speed, and the avoidance of inhumane actions.

 Other Reasons To Use a Humane Rat Trap

 Minimizing suffering is the best way to exterminate a pest.
-Humane traps are very useful for people who want to approach rodent control in a responsible manner.
+Quick-kill traps are very useful for people who want to approach rodent control in a responsible manner.
 They make the job less visibly and viscerally traumatic and can be especially useful when educating children about dealing with pest management in an ethical and pragmatic way.

 Many households are home to other animals such as pets or even livestock at farms.
 Curious cats, dogs, horses, and birds can develop an interest in rodent carcasses.
 If the carcass is caught in a snap trap, pets can be exposed to soiled and sharp surfaces.
 If it is caught in a glue trap, pets run the risk of ingesting poisonous substances.
 This is another reason to try and avoid traps of this nature.

 Making The Right Decision